CarlosOrozco88/ui5-tools/README.md

 # ui5-tools Extension

 VSCode extension for ui5 developers.
+This extension is not intended to replace ui5 cli, its main objective is to provide a fast and global workspace configuration to work with multi root workspaces and projects deployed to on premise systems (Gateway).

+You can find examples of vscode workspace configuration in [examples](examples) folder.

 ## Features